 Orly No Bite ($11)

-"Biting your nails is a hard habit to break and can cause damage to the nails," says Catherine Baek Dambrosia, ORLY Global Education Director and Testing Development.
+"Biting your nails is a hard habit to break and can cause damage to the nails," says Catherine Baek Dambrosia, ORLY global education director.
 "It can damage the skin around the nail increasing the risk of skin infection, colds due to germs, and can even harm your teeth.
-Also, when you bite off the nail, it peels unevenly causing weakness."
+Also, when you bite off the nail, it peels unevenly, causing weakness."
 Another tip she has is to keep nails short, manicured and clean.
 "Having beautifully manicured nails can help motivate you to prevent from biting," she adds.

 KISS Waterless Nail Tattoos in KaPow ($2)

 We're all busy and sometimes a manicure has to wait longer than expected.
 When time is of the essence, Edwards recommends using a couple of affordable drugstore finds."A great substitute if you can't get to the nail salon is a KISS imPRESS Manicure ($7 each).
 It will give you an impeccable instant manicure that will hold up until your next nail appointment," she says.
 Her second fix is using KISS Waterless Nail Tattoos ($2) for grown-out gel polish that you're waiting to remove at your next appointment.
 "Apply at your cuticles where your gel manicure is growing out to hide the growth until your next appointment," says Edwards.